 Next, we have something a bit different.
 I Am Alive is a game that features a much colder, realistic, and down-to-earth exploration of a hypothetical post-apocalyptic future.
 There are no fantasy or sci-fi elements, no monsters, and the only enemies that the player will encounter are other survivors of the catastrophic Event, much like the player’s own character.

-On top of that, the exploration is also important in I Am Alive, and while scavenging for resources, the player needs to manage the main character’s stamina when undertaking physically arduous tasks such as climbing for long periods of time.
+On top of that, the exploration itself is hugely important in I Am Alive, and while scavenging for resources, the player needs to handle the main character’s stamina when undertaking physically arduous tasks such as climbing for more extended periods.

 Ultimately, I Am Alive won’t be everyone’s cup of tea, but if it sounds like it might appeal to you, then you likely won’t regret trying it out.